jzhou1318/fa22tapeout-course-dev/notes/index.md

 ### Abstract Timing and Its Typical Format, Liberty

 Many of you will have seen static-timing analysis as a part of past digital circuits courses.
-In short,
+It serves as a highly efficient means of verifying the physical-design of synchronous digital circuits, and is tightly integrated in a typical digital compilation pipeline.

 ![image-20210204152637620](../assets/timing-path.png)